cal3368/Chess/docs/Final.md

 To move chess pieces on a board, there are multiple checks that need to be passed.

-First, we need to check if the piece we are moving is the same color as the owner and the function `validateOwner` performs this check.
+- First, we need to check if the piece we are moving is the same color as the owner and the function `validateOwner` performs this check.
 Basically, we check if the color attribute of the `Piece` matches with the current player.
-The next condition to check is if the piece is in bounds of the chess board which can be accomplished by checking if the letter is in between `a` and `h` and the number is between 1 and 8.
-In addition, we need to check if there are any pieces in between the square we are moving from and the square we are moving to.
+- The next condition to check is if the piece is in bounds of the chess board which can be accomplished by checking if the letter is in between `a` and `h` and the number is between 1 and 8.
+- In addition, we need to check if there are any pieces in between the square we are moving from and the square we are moving to which is checked by `checkCastlingAdjSq`.
+- The last condition is checking if the move puts the player in check because if the move is made, the player loses.

 ### Chess Piece movement